reactjs/react.dev/src/content/learn/add-react-to-an-existing-project.md

 ### Step 1: Set up a modular JavaScript environment {/*step-1-set-up-a-modular-javascript-environment*/}

-A modular JavaScript environment lets you write your React components in individual files, as opposed to writing all of your code in a single file.
+A modular JavaScript environment lets you write your React Components in individual files, as opposed to writing all of your code in a single file.
 It also lets you use all the wonderful packages published by other developers on the [npm](https://www.npmjs.com/) registry--including React itself!
 How you do this depends on your existing setup:

 * **If your app is already split into files that use `import` statements,** try to use the setup you already have.
 Check whether writing `<div />` in your JS code causes a syntax error.
 If it causes a syntax error, you might need to [transform your JavaScript code with Babel](https://babeljs.io/setup), and enable the [Babel React preset](https://babeljs.io/docs/babel-preset-react) to use JSX.